 The first thing that confused me a few years ago when I started using simultaneously OneNote desktop and OneNote for W10, are the initials exhibited next to the changes.

 Even with a “personal” notebook (not shared with anybody), a change made in one client would yield a notification in the other client, indicated with my initials.

 Even more confusing, the initials are not the same in both versions :

 - OneNote for W10 uses the first letter of my first name (“A”), and it’s not customizable ;

-- OneNote desktop uses the Office settings : in my case : the first letter of my first name plus the first letter of my last name (“AL”), and it’s customizable (this setting will apply in all the others Office programs).
+- OneNote desktop uses the Office settings : in my case : the first letter of my first name followed by the first letter of my last name (“AL”), and it’s customizable (this setting applies in all Office programs).

-As a result, you end up with your notes full of indications in the right margin, showing different initials (“A” or “AL” in my case) depending on which OneNote version you edited your notes !
+As a result, you end up with your notes full of indications in the right margin, showing different initials (“A” and “AL” in my case) depending on which OneNote version you edited your notes !

 But not “A” AND “AL” in the same page, you got it ?
 See below :

-A simple workaround consists in changing both the initials AND name in OneNote desktop (in File/Options/General), to match OneNote for W10 :
+A simple workaround consists in changing both the initials AND username in OneNote desktop (in File/Options/General), to match OneNote for W10 :

-A word of caution : if you apply this suggested workaround, all past notes will appear with your previous initials, as if they have been changed by somebody else !
-Better doing it when you do the initial settings (but it has to start somewhere !).
+A word of caution : if you apply this workaround, all past notes will appear with your previous initials, as if they had been changed by somebody else !
+Better doing it when you do the initial settings.

 If you use only one version of OneNote (which I suggest), you may not care anyway.